diesos/nextjs/README.md

-# Todo List Project with Next.js, Tailwind CSS, and PocketBase
+# Todo List Project with Next.js + TypeScript, Tailwind CSS, and PocketBase

 This is a Todo List application developed using Next.js with Tailwind CSS for front-end styling and PocketBase for the backend API to handle CRUD operations.
 This project provides a modern and responsive interface for managing tasks efficiently.